lucasbossle/lucasbossle/README.md

 ## Contact

-You can contact my via lbossle.dev@gmail.com.
+You can contact me via lucas.lb2@gmail.com.

 I have an old account on GitHub from which I got locked out (yes, it's possible - take good care of your credentials), so I had to create this one.